Old Watford wouldn’t be much of a website if it wasn’t for the following resources.

 Russ Barker’s invaluable website that has all the information from Trefor Jones’ archive along with new stats from Jon Sinclair.
 Many thanks to Russ for allowing me to screenshot matches.

 The Watford FC official site.
 Its been through many different guises since starting in 1997.
 The image above is how it looked in 2004.

 A vital resource for all Hornets for many years.
 The only change is that nowadays probably more of us view it online than in print.
 The names of Ollie Phillips and Terry Challis will be as well known to those of a certain age as GT & Luther.

-The BBC site is probably the best at keeping old match reports.
+The BBC site is probably the best at keeping old match reports online.

-Not quite as good as the BBC for archiving but still keeps quite a lot of old reports.
+Not quite as good as the BBC for archiving but still contains lots of reports.

 Trefor Jones book detailing every player to have played for Watford from 1881-1996

 Published by Ian Allan Printing (1996)

 Trefor Jones record of every Watford match played from 1881-1998